eove/orca/docs/workflow/common/html_gen.md

  rm -rf "${TMP_OUTPUT_DIR}" && unset TMP_OUTPUT_DIR
 ```

-You can then sign the html document following your organisation's way of signing documents or via the gpg-based way you can find at the [signing and verifying annex](../../signing_and_verifying.md)
+You can then sign the html document following your organisation's way of signing documents, or if you don't have any, by following the gpg-based process [here](../../signing_and_verifying.md).